eshabram/ML_Compression/README.md

 dataset, this project isn't more than a few megabytes in size.
 That is an increasingly small price to pay in the Age of Information.

-Below is a figure showing compression ratios for different algorithms in small message scenarios such as sms.
+Below is a figure showing compression ratios for different algorithms in short message scenarios such as sms.
 The human conversation dataset referenced at the bottom of this readme was used in running tests for the collecting of this data.
-The plot illustrates SMC effectiveness for small messaging.
+The plot illustrates SMC effectiveness for short messages.
 Note that below the dashed line represents a negative compression ratio, meaning that the messages actually get larger.